-There were 4: Henquing Culture and Art Complex in Macao, Tiajin Zarsion Exhibition Center, Wenling Museum, but my favorite was ‘From a ruin to zero-energy balance house ‘.
+There were 4: Henquing Culture and Art Complex in Macao, Tiajin Zarsion Exhibition Center, and Wenling Museum, but my favourite was ‘From a ruin to zero-energy balance house ‘.
 The transformation and marriage of the bones of the structure and its rich history blended with modern and rustic accents was done exceptionally.

 What did you think about the quality of the entries in the IDA?

 I am so impressed with the talent that exists in this world.
 Witnessing it through the IDA entries makes me feel further connected to humanity.
 The tangible creations that invite us to experience history, culture, progress, and cutting-edge innovations — it’s profoundly impactful.